Harsh-dot08/Random-Color-Generator/README.md

 # Random-Color-Generator
-<h1>This is a simple project to create a platellete of colors using HTML CSS and JAVA Script</h1>
+<p>This is a simple project to create a platellete of colors using HTML CSS and JAVA Script</p>